luangjokaj/sos/README.md

 - [Optimage](https://getoptimage.com) - 💰 $15 - Free edition is only limited to 24 images per day.
 - [SVGOMG](https://jakearchibald.github.io/svgomg/) - SVGOMG is SVGO's Missing GUI, aiming to expose the majority, if not all the configuration options of SVGO.
 - [UPNG](http://upng.photopea.com/) - Shrink and optimize images.
 Set the ideal balance between the quality and the size.

 ## Mac OS Apps
 - [Custom Settings & Preferences](mac/README.md) - Quick hacks for system preferences.
 - [Karabiner-Elements](https://pqrs.org/osx/karabiner/files/Karabiner-Elements-12.1.0.dmg) - Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra or later.
+- [Station](https://getstation.com/) - A single place for all of your web-applications.
 - [ScreenFlow](https://www.telestream.net/screenflow/overview.htm) - 💰 $129 - ScreenFlow from Telestream, Inc. is a screencasting and video editing software for the OS X operating system.
 - [Sipapp](https://sipapp.io/) - 💰 $10.76 - The best way to collect, organize & share your colors.
 - [Teampaper Snap](http://teampaper.me/snap/) - Take a snapshot, highlight key areas and share your feedback in a matter of seconds.